sneha-4-22/CryptoMate/README.md

     ```bash
     git clone https://github.com/sneha-4-22/CryptoMate.git
     ```
+2. Set up virtual env

-2. Install the necessary dependencies:
+3. Install the necessary dependencies:

     ```bash
     pip install taipy
     ```

-3. Run the `crypto.py` script to launch the CryptoMate dashboard:
+4. Run the `crypto.py` script to launch the CryptoMate dashboard:

     ```bash
     taipy run crypto.py
     ```

-4. Access the dashboard through your web browser at ...(soon).
+5. Access the dashboard through your web browser at ...(soon).

-5. Use the dropdown menus to select cryptocurrencies and explore the data and insights.
+6. Use the dropdown menus to select cryptocurrencies and explore the data and insights.

 ## Dependencies